Murder of Danielle Jones: Murder trial

-Aftermath of the trial
+Aftermath

-After his trial, it was revealed that in 1989, Campbell had received a 12-month suspended sentence for forcibly detaining a 14-year-old girl in his house and taking indecent photographs of her.
+After his trial it was revealed that, in 1989, Campbell had received a 12-month suspended sentence for forcibly detaining a 14-year-old girl in his house and taking indecent photographs of her.

 The use of text-message evidence in the trial led a group of researchers at the University of Leicester to begin studying text-messaging styles under the hypothesis that forensic research into the authorship analysis of such messages might help in future criminal cases.

-In 2004, Campbell was granted leave to appeal against his conviction on the grounds that evidence of his obsession with Jones, and of his interest in schoolgirls, should have been excluded at his trial and on the further grounds that one of the jurors, the next-door neighbour of a police officer involved in the case, should have been discharged.
+In 2004 Campbell was granted leave to appeal against his conviction, on the grounds that evidence of his obsession with Jones, and of his interest in schoolgirls, should have been excluded at his trial and on the further grounds that one of the jurors, the next-door neighbour of a police officer involved in the case, should have been discharged.
 The appeal was dismissed in 2005 by the Court of Appeal.

 On 28 July 2005, an inquest by the coroner was held into Danielle Jones's disappearance, returning a verdict of unlawful killing.
 Police interviews with Campbell in prison reported that Campbell had still refused to tell them where he had disposed of his victim's body.

 In May 2017, Essex and Kent Police forces began searching a garage block in Stifford Clays, Thurrock, after receiving new information, and "did not rule out" looking for a body.
-It was reported that similar information regarding suspicious activity around the garages had been received at the time Danielle Jones disappeared, but had not been followed up in the initial investigation.
+It was reported that similar information, regarding suspicious activity around the garages, had been received at the time of Jones' disappearance, but had not been followed up in the initial investigation.
 A spokesperson for Essex Police said the force was "working to ascertain why these were not searched as part of the original investigation."
 It was subsequently announced that no discovery had been made.

 More than 20 years into his life sentence, Campbell made an application for parole, which was rejected in January 2023.
+In December 2025, a further application for parole was rejected due to Campbell's "unwillingness to disclose the location" of Jones' body.